 - Different triggers bring on asthma symptoms in different people.

 - Asthma can be controlled with regular preventer medication (if prescribed) and using a reliever when symptoms flare up.

-- People experiencing asthma-like symptoms for the first time should visit their GP for assessment and advice, and if appropriate develop an asthma management plan.
+- People experiencing asthma-like symptoms for the first time should visit their GP for assessment and advice, and if appropriate develop an asthma action plan.

 - An asthma attack can threaten life – call triple zero (000) for an ambulance in an emergency and tell the operator that someone is having an asthma attack.

-- Find out more about asthma and its treatment – this will help improve asthma control and help you feel more confident to look after yourself, your child or anyone in your care.
+- Find out more about asthma and its treatment – this will help improve your control of asthma and make you feel more confident to look after yourself, your child or anyone in your care.